 Standardisation & Simplification

-- Simplification of infrastructure; fewer integration points to manage; easier interoperability.
+- Simplification of infrastructure; fewer integration points to manage; easier interoperability and procurement.

 - Consolidation of applications and data centres into fewer sites.